What you can expectBy Mayo Clinic staff

 Your doctor may ask you to remove your clothing and change into a gown.
 You'll then be positioned in a way that allows your doctor to most easily insert the needle.

 The medication is then released into the injection site.
-What medication you receive is up to your doctor.
-Typically, cortisone shots include a corticosteroid medication to relieve pain and inflammation over time, and an anesthetic to provide immediate pain relief.
+Typically, cortisone shots include a corticosteroid medication to relieve pain and inflammation over time and an anesthetic to provide immediate pain relief.

 After the cortisone shot

 Some people experience redness and a feeling of warmth of the chest and face after receiving a cortisone shot.
-If you have diabetes, a cortisone shot might temporarily elevate your blood sugar levels.
+If you have diabetes, a cortisone shot might temporarily increase your blood sugar levels.

 After your cortisone shot, your doctor may ask that you: